holyatom/batman/README.md

 2. Use system aliases when applicable. `require('../models/awesome')` is better than `require('app/client/models/awesome')`, but `require('app/client/models/awesome')` is better than `require('../../../../client/models/awesome')`.

-3. Watch out for using implicit globals like $ and _.
-They exist only to make using plugins easier.
-If your code doesn't require underscore for example, and uses it, it will fail to run on the server.

 ## Setup

 1. Install nodejs: